MARIUCHINAS/STRAM/README.md

 ### Dont pirate
 I do not condone piracy and I ask you not to use this program with bad intentions I am not responsible for anything you might do with this tool.

-### I am not with Steam Workshop Downloader IO
+### I am not with Steam Workshop Downloader IO or Steam
-I am not affiliated with the https://steamworkshopdownloader.io/ project
+I am not affiliated with the https://steamworkshopdownloader.io/ project.
+As well as I am not affiliated Steam this is a community project!

 ## Contribute
 Please feel free to contribute.
 I would be very happy 🙂